Another work in progress; any thoughts/feedback

 food storage and processing can oxidise lipids prior to ingestion.
 For

-instance, heating soybean oil induces a gradual increase in peroxides before a
+induces a gradual increase in peroxides before a decline (at 6hrs), while secondary

 instance, in humans and mice red meat ingestion induced postprandial lipid peroxidation